Health in Namibia: Facilities

+Namibia has 36 hospitals (district, intermediate, and referral), 56 health centres, over 300 clinics, and more than 1,150 outreach points.
 The capital Windhoek has cardiac theaters at two different hospitals, the Windhoek Central State Hospital and the Roman Catholic Hospital.
 Both units were opened in 2010 and 2011, respectively, and have been used to perform open-heart surgery, partly with the assistance of foreign personnel.
+The Ministry of Health and Social Services (MoHSS) announced plans to install oxygen generation systems at selected hospitals in 2025.